eel-brah/PrismPlay/README.md

 (Include concrete features + files/components owned.)

-en.subject

-## Resources (and AI usage)
+## Resources

 ### References

-- React docs, TypeScript handbook, MDN Canvas, Socket.IO docs, Prisma docs
+- React docs, TypeScript handbook, MDN Canvas, Socket.IO docs, Prisma docs, fastify docs, Oauth 2.0,

-### AI Usage (mandatory to disclose)
+### AI Usage

 - Used AI for: documentation rewriting, debugging explanations, refactoring suggestions
 - Not used to blindly generate core logic; all generated content was reviewed and understood by the team